 The village is also known to shelter various kinds of birds.
 So, you can also enjoy bird watching in Balthali.

 Chhusang Village is a beautiful village that you’ll come across during the Upper Mustang trek.
 The majestic Upper Mustang Valley, also known as the last forbidden kingdom, is a popular trekking destination among avid trekkers.

 The Upper Mustang trek encompasses several uphill and downhill trekking trails for more than 10 days.
 During the Upper Mustang Trek, 6 to 7 hours downhill from Ghiling village (3570m) will take you to Chhusang village at an altitude of 2980m.

-You will be crossing the Syangboche la pass at an altitude of 3850 m while exploring ancient caves and monasteries.
-The tranquil village of Chhusang lies at the bank of the Kali Gandaki river and is surrounded by gigantic cliffs.
+You will be crossing the Syangboche la Pass at an altitude of 3850 m while exploring ancient caves and monasteries.
+The tranquil village of Chhusang lies on the bank of the Kali Gandaki River and is surrounded by gigantic cliffs.

 Experience the Tibetan culture and discover the hidden gems of Chhusang village with a pinch of adventure and excitement.
 Though Chhusang village is suitable to visit any time of the year, trekkers consider the months from March to May as the best time to visit Chhusang village.
 The weather is clear at that time, and the cool breeze will keep you cool during the long hours of walk.

 You will require special permits to enter the Upper Mustang area, and acquiring a guide to guide you through the bold trekking trails would be a great idea.

 A popular village among travelers to spend short vacations nearby Kathmandu is Chisapani village.
 The Chisapani trek will take you into the Shivapuri National Park, where lies the Chisapani village.

 Located at an altitude of 2160m, Chisapani is a beautiful village that offers fresh and local ambiance in contrast to the distraction of Kathmandu’s commotion.